Learn Some Interesting Facts About Diamonds Shapes

-The brilliant Princess Cut Diamonds is the most popular fancy cut, especially for engagement rings.
-Just like round cut diamonds, princess cut diamonds are a good choice for their flexibility in working in almost any style of rings.
+The brilliant Princess Cut Diamonds are the most popular fancy cut, especially for engagement rings.
+Just like round cut diamonds, princess cut diamonds are a good choice for their flexibility in working in almost any style and type of rings.

-The Princess shape diamond is the second shape, due to its modern symmetrical shape and stunning sparkle.
+The Princess shape diamond for sale is the second-popular shape, due to its modern symmetries and stunning sparkle.

-Princess cut diamonds also tend to have a somewhat lower price-per-carat than round cut diamonds.
-This is because the four-sided pyramid shape of the Princess cut diamond is alike to one-half of the octahedron rough stone from which a Princess diamond is cut.
+Princess cut diamonds jewelry also tend to have a somewhat lower price-per-carat than round cut diamonds.
+This is because the four-sided pyramid shape of the Princess cut diamond is equivalent to one-half of the octahedron rough stone from which a Princess diamond is cut.

 Carat for carat, the crown surface area of a princess shape is about 10% less than a same-weight round diamond.
 However, the corner to corner measure of a princess cut is commonly 15% greater than the diameter of a same-weight round diamond, creating the illusion of greater size.

 3. Oval Diamonds

 The Oval Cut Diamonds shape brings together the sparkle of round diamond, with the design of marquise diamonds.
-An oval shape approximately the same level of blaze & Fire.
+An oval shape has approximately the same level of blaze & Fire.
 Oval cut black diamonds are also very popular as their length can highlight long, slender fingers.
-The modern oval cut is a fiery diamond that reflects light brilliantly.
-It’s a fantastic selection for someone who loves the sparkle of the round brilliant but desires a less common shape.
+The modern oval cut is a fiery diamond jewellery that reflects light brilliantly.
+It’s a fantastic selection for someone who loves the sparkle of the round brilliant with a less common shape.